4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

 *   *msgNumber*, an *integer* value indicating the sequence number of the message to retrieve or
 *   *msgID*, a *text* value indicating the unique ID of the message to retrieve.

 The optional *options* parameter allows you pass an object defining additional instructions for handling the message.
-The following properties are available:
+Las siguientes propiedades están disponibles:

 | Propiedad  | Tipo     | Descripción                                                                                                                     |
 | ---------- | -------- | ------------------------------------------------------------------------------------------------------------------------------- |